St Claret College, Ziro: Recognitions

 In 2016, SCCZ became the first institute of higher education in Arunachal Pradesh to receive accreditation with Grade 'A' in the very first cycle.
 Currently, SCCZ is the only HEI graded "A" in Arunachal by National Assessment and Accreditation Council (NAAC), Bangalore.

 On the 66th Republic Day, the State of Arunachal Pradesh announced a "Commendation Certificate" for Saint Claret College, Ziro, for its services to higher education in the State.

 On 17 February 2015, at the XV Annual Conference of Higher & Technical Education, Government of Arunachal Pradesh, Saint Claret College, Ziro was conferred the Best NSS Unit of 2014 Award.
 This is the second time SCCZ has achieved this feat, first being in 2010.
 Mr. Tage Rangkha, a Claretine, was awarded Indira Gandhi NSS National Award in 2009-10.
 In 2019, SCCZ won the best performing private college award.

-Vision 2020

-The "Vision 2020: Innovate to Transform" has adopted Five Pillars of Excellence (Learner Centricity, Innovative Teaching-Learning, Educational Empowerment of Women, Community Service, Claretine Holistic Education Program) and Five Phrased Priorities (Professional Expansion, Infrastructural Development, Research, Publication, & Extension, Autonomy, and International Collaboration.